British Rail Class 56: Model railways

 Mainline Railways introduced OO gauge Class 56s in 1983; one in BR large logo livery and 56079 in BR blue.
 It was later re-issued by Dapol Model Railways in their range.
 Following the sale by Dapol of their tooling to Hornby, in 1998 Hornby Railways launched its first version of the BR Class 56 in OO gauge, using the former Mainline Railways tooling.
-In 2007 Hornby introduced a completely new, re-tooled range of BR Class 56 models in OO gauge.
+In late 2007, Hornby introduced a completely new, re-tooled range of BR Class 56 models in OO gauge, with examples in BR blue and Railfreight grey liveries.
+A couple of months later in early 2008, Hornby added a third model in the form of 56128 Burton Power Station, in Railfreight Coal Sector livery.